TreyDettmer/SitUpTracker/README.md

 Now press the Escape key.

 Get back into sit-up position and line your head and knee up with the yellow boxes.
 When you are ready for the application to start tracking your movement, say "Confirm".
 You should here a sound from the application notifying you that tracking has begun.
+Now start doing sit-ups!

 ### Tracking Errors
 Occasionally, the application may lose track of your head or knee location.
 If you notice this or the right side of the screen turns red (signifying that the tracker has failed), recalibrate the application (i.e. redraw the boxes around your whole head, specific head region, and knee region).